isc-jmichie/FHIRTransformations/README.md

 # Iris Healthtoolkit Service

-Easy to use Medidoc to FHIR transformation as a service The default HL7v2 to FHIR, CDA to FHIR, FHIR to HL7v2 transformations as a service which come with IRIS for Health are avalaible as well, with thanks to Guillaume Rongier (https://openexchange.intersystems.com/package/iris-healthtoolkit-service).
+Easy to use Medidoc to FHIR transformation as a service.

+The default HL7v2 to FHIR, CDA to FHIR, FHIR to HL7v2 transformations as a service which come with IRIS for Health are avalaible as well, with thanks to Guillaume Rongier (https://openexchange.intersystems.com/package/iris-healthtoolkit-service).

 The aim of this project is to provide an REST API that can convert easily various health formats.